fearnworks/GraphCap/doc/server/workspace.rst

 Overview
 --------
-The GraphCap system uses the concept of a "workspace" to organize and manage various runtime assets and configuration files in a centralized manner.
+The graphcap system uses the concept of a "workspace" to organize and manage various runtime assets and configuration files in a centralized manner.
 The workspace is implemented as a mounted volume that brings essential directories from the host system into the running container.
 This design allows for persistent storage, hot reloading of changes, and easy management of configuration data and datasets.